 5-10 drops of lemon essential oil

-30 drops of trace minerals (where to find)
+30 drops of trace minerals (brand I use)

-Mix all the ingredients well and store in a glass jar.
-If the mixture is too hard or thick, add a few splashes of filtered water to achieve desired consistency.
+Mix all the ingredients well and store in a small stainless steel jar.
+If the mixture is too hard or thick, add a few splashes of filtered water to achieve the desired consistency.

 Brush teeth twice a day with this natural toothpaste.
 Before bedtime brushing, add one drop of Lugol’s Iodine to the toothbrush.